rumblefishdev/jsonrpc-proxy/README.md

 ### Add nodes to monitor

-Next step is to actually tell the proxy which nodes to monitor:
+Next step is to actually tell the proxy what nodes to monitor:

     $ DATA='{"body":"{\"url\":\"https://kovan.infura.io/kb56QStVQWIFv1n5fRfn\",\"is_leader\":true}"}'